svylabs/protection-market/WHITEPAPER.md

 ### 9.1 No Liquidation

-If the loan remains solvent until protection expiry:
+If the loan is not liquidated:

-- Underwriters recover their collateral
+- Underwriters recover remaining protection collateral (if any)
 - Underwriters receive accrued borrower fees
 - Underwriters receive challenger stakes

-Challengers lose their stake.

 ---

-### 9.2 Liquidation During Protection
+### 9.2 Liquidation During or After Protection

-If liquidation occurs while protection is active:
+If liquidation occurs:

-1. Protection collateral is consumed first by the liquidation engine
+- Protection collateral is consumed according to liquidation rules
-2. Borrower collateral is liquidated next
+- Borrower collateral is liquidated next
+- Underwriters may lose part or all of their collateral
-3. Challenger reward capital is distributed according to market rules
+- Challenger reward capital is distributed according to market rules

 Borrowers receive no payout.